This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

 - Apple Butter: This gives a nice apple cinnamon sweetness to the dish.
-You can get store bought, purchase farm stand fresh or use this easy homemade apple butter!
+You can get store-bought, purchase farm stand fresh, or use this easy homemade apple butter!

-- Salt & Pepper: A little saltiness along with pepper will season these perfectly.
+- Salt & Pepper: A little saltiness, along with pepper, will season these perfectly.

 - Granny Smith Apples: I like the tartness and crisp bite this variety adds to the dish.

-How To Make Them
+How To Make Brussels Sprouts

-✱ Be sure to see the recipe card below for exact ingredients and instructions!
+✱ Be sure to see the recipe card below for exact ingredients and full recipe instructions!

 Preheat oven to 400° and line a sheet pan with parchment paper or foil.